 An end to screen-scraping

-Until recently, those looking to put transaction data to work for customers had to make do with ‘scraping’ data, which involves credential sharing — something neither banks nor customers felt comfortable about (see on this).
+Until recently, those looking to put transaction data to work for customers had to make do with ‘scraping’ data, which involves credential sharing — something neither banks nor customers felt comfortable about (see our SCA blog post on this).

 Open Banking changed things.
 It introduced requirements for dedicated data-sharing channels, between banks and third parties.